preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 Common options
 **************
-The following options are available for both Wizard and Tooltip Tutorials.
+The following options are available for both Wizard and Tooltip tutorials.

 Use the these icons to go to another Tutorial step: